 Many biological and synthetic nanoparticle (NP) systems are polarized in the presence of electric fields generated by surrounding ions and other macromolecular charged species (Levin 2005; Clapham 2007; Abrua et al. 2008).
 Examples include proteins and DNA in an aqueous cellular medium, emulsions where oil and water are partitioned, and gold NPs dispersed in water.
-Accurate knowledge of ionic structure near the surface of these NPs enables the understanding of many nanoscale phenomena associated with these materials such as protein conformational changes (Honig and Nicholls 1995), DNA precipitation (Raspaud et al. 1998), spontaneous emulsification (Sacanna et al. 2007), and nanoparticle self-assembly (Levin 2005).
+Accurate knowledge of ionic structure near the surface of these NPs enables the understanding of many nanoscale phenomena associated with these materials such as protein conformational changes (Honig and Nicholls 1995), DNA precipitation (Raspaud et al. 1998), spontaneous emulsification (Sacanna et al. 2007), and NP selfassembly (Levin 2005).
 Extracting this structure by simulating the dynamics of ions in the presence of polarizable NPs using coarse-grained models is challenging due to the need to compute polarization (induced) charges in order to propagate the ion configuration (Allen et al. 2001; Marchi et al. 2001; dos Santos et al. 2011; Fahrenberger et al. 2014).
 This computation typically involves solving the second-order Poisson differential equation in 3-dimensional space at each simulation timestep, making the use of conventional nanoscale simulation methods very time consuming and inefficient.
-Because of these computational challenges, the problem of extracting ionic structure near polarizable NPs has been a subject of intense research (Marchi et al. 2001; Boda et al. 2004; Allen et al. 2001; dos Santos et al. 2011; Jadhao et al. 2012, 2013; Fahrenberger et al. 2014; Gan et al. 2015; dos Santos and Netz 2018).
+Because of these computational challenges, the problem of extracting ionic structure near polarizable NPs has been a subject of intense research (Marchi et al. 2001; Boda et al. 2004; Allen et al. 2001; dos Santos et al. 2011; Jadhao et al. 2012, 2013; Fahrenberger et al. 2014; Gan et al. 2015; Qin et al. 2016; dos Santos and Netz 2018).

-The problem is often re-casted in terms of energy minimization for which different candidate functionals and associated minimization methods have been proposed (Marchi et al. 2001; Boda et al. 2004; Allen et al. 2001).
+The problem is often re-casted in terms of energy minimization for which different candidate functionals and associated minimization methods have been proposed (Marchi et al. 2001; Allen et al. 2001; Attard 2003; Barros et al. 2014).
 Among these techniques, a molecular dynamics (MD) method based on the dynamical optimization of an energy functional enabled the replacement of the expensive solution of the Poisson equation at each simulation step with an on-the-fly computation of surface polarization charges (Jadhao et al. 2012, 2013; Jing et al. 2015).
-The main focus of this paper is to highlight the computational gains accessible by integrating machine learning (ML) methods for parameter auto-tuning in MD simulations by demonstrating how these gains were realized in the MD simulations of ions near polarizable NPs based on the aforementioned dynamical optimization framework.
+The main focus of this paper is to highlight the computational gains accessible by integrating machine learning (ML) methods for parameter auto-tuning in MD simulations by demonstrating how these gains were realized in the